 Parking and servicing proposals plan.

 Retail assessment.
-Required to demonstrate that proposal meets the requirements of the National Planning Policy Framework (Section 2 Ensuring the vitality of town centres).
+Where it is required to demonstrate that proposal meets the requirements of the National Planning Policy Framework (Section 2 Ensuring the vitality of town centres).

 Streetscene drawing.
-Required to demonstrate how the proposal relates to adjacent buildings and the street scene as a whole.
+Where appropriate, will be required to demonstrate how the proposal relates to adjacent buildings and the street scene as a whole.

 Planning statement.
-Required for all major applications (i.e. ten dwellings or more or where the floorspace to be built is 1000m or more or where the site is one hectare or more) for all other types of application, at applicants discretion.
+Required for all major applications (i.e. ten dwellings or more or where the floorspace to be built is 1000sqm or more or where the site is one hectare or more) for all other types of application, at applicant's discretion.

 Site waste management plan.
-Required to indicate the type and volume of materials to be demolished or excavated, to identify opportunities for reuse of materials, and to demonstrate management of disposal.
+For proposals with significant demolition, excavation or engineering works required to indicate the type and volume of materials to be demolished or excavated, to identify opportunities for reuse of materials, and to demonstrate management of disposal.